Stuffed Poblano Quinoa Bake

 And Logan says he’s the “planner” in the relationship.
 Pish-tosh emoji.

-The only downside to this week’s LA adventure is my digs.
-I’m currently staying at the world’s creepiest Airbnb, and not to be a princess, but it’s a little bit murder-y.
+The only downside to this week’s LA adventure is the fact that I’m currently staying at the world’s creepiest Airbnb.
 I chose it because I needed a kitchen for various thangs this week (and the kitchen is great!), but I now regret choosing to stay in a strange 2-bedroom apartment solo.
 The rooms are giant—much bigger than the pictures suggested—and there are approximately six pieces of furniture in the entire place, which has far too many intruder hiding spots closets for my liking.
-LA is also unseasonably cool right now, and there’s no heat, so I’ve been rocking the sexy layers (aka leggings, plus pajama set, plus sweatshirt, plus knee socks) whilst indoors.

 Long story short, I get very cold/lonely/scared at night, and my new bedtime routine is to cocoon myself in the bed and fantasize about being koala hugged by Logan in front of a fire while eating a piping hot bowl of Stuffed Poblano Quinoa Bake.